I recall a statement by a senior officer (not German, but likely known by name by most readers) about his experience on a civilian university.

 Well, how could this be addressed without forcing military personnel into a civilian environment for years?
 After all, you'll only know who of them will become senior personnel with a real need for intellectual skills after a couple of years, and few will cope well with a university environment after the age of 30 anyway.

 This problem reminded me of an experience of mine; I was once sent to a role-playing game.
 About 40 Luftwaffe personnel were waiting for the coordinator in a room, and the first the coordinator said upon his arrival was to ask us to remove our rank insignia.
-Actually, he had expected us to arrive in civilian clothes, but somehow this news didn't made it to us.
+Actually, he had expected us to arrive in civilian clothes, but somehow this news didn't make it to us.

 Obviously, he knew the answer for my aforementioned question: You're only going to train your mind very well without an authoritarian rank system.